 Learn the proper skull crusher form, one of the best triceps exercises for women.

 Compound exercises are great in that you can work multiple muscle groups with one move.

 This is an efficient move that will work both the biceps and shoulders to get you some seriously toned arms.

-Turn your palms so that they are facing you again, as they were in the top of the curl.
+- Turn your palms so that they are facing you again, as they were on the top of the curl.